What Is Florida’s “3 Step Rule”?

 You may carry a concealed firearm in a private conveyance without a license if:

-- The firearm is not on your person,
+- The firearm or other weapon is not on your person

-- The firearm is securely encased and not readily accessible for immediate use
+- The firearm or other weapon is securely encased or is otherwise not readily accessible for immediate use

-The first two criteria are pretty self-explanatory.
+The first four criteria are pretty self-explanatory.
 Let’s explore the last one a little further.

 §790.001(17) explicitly defines “securely encased.”
 We are provided with several examples of where a firearm can be located and be considered “securely encased”: